haydenhargreaves/haydenhargreaves/README.md

 ## Current Projects
-- **[Text Editor](https://github.com/haydenhargreaves/TextEditor):** A simple text editor that will eventually be a Vim clone written in C using Ncurses.
-- **[ERAU IoT Web](https://github.com/haydenhargreaves/InternetOfThings):** Working with a team at ERAU to create an Internet of Things web all across the [Embry-Riddle](https://erau.edu) Prescott Campus.
 - **[Home Server File Manager](https://github.com/haydenhargreaves/ServerFileManager):** Upload, download and delete files from the shared drives on the server from anywhere using a web GUI.